jxtngx/lightning-lab/README.md

 !!! warning

    Do not install multiple variations of Studio Lab into a single virtual environment.
-As this will override the `lab` CLI for each new variation that is installed.
+As this will override the `studio` CLI for each new variation that is installed.

 ## Refactoring the Template